Ray Guy, first Pro Football Hall of Fame punter, dies at 72

 Guy was selected to the NFL’s 75th anniversary team and the 1970’s all-decade team.
 He was a three-time Super Bowl champion and seven-time Pro Bowl selection.

+The yearly award that goes to the best punter in college football is named after Guy, who also became first punter ever inducted into the College Football Hall of Fame in 2004.

-A native of Thomson, Georgia, Guy is also a member of the College Football Football Hall of Fame and the National High School Sports Hall of Fame.
+A native of Thomson, Georgia, William Ray Guy became a multi-position and multi-sport star at Southern Miss.

-At Southern Mississippi, Guy also played defensive back, He still shares the school single-season record for most interceptions with eight in 1972.
+Guy played defensive back for the Golden Eagles and still shares the school single-season record for most interceptions with eight in 1972.
+His 61-yard field goal at Utah State that season set an NCAA record at the time.

+He averaged 44.7 yards per punt for his career, which remains a school record, and as a pitcher on the baseball team Guy threw one of six one-hitters in school history.

 Guy ended his NFL career in 1986 with a streak of 619 punts without having one blocked.
 But it took nearly three decades for him to be selected to the Pro Football Hall of Fame.